slusarz/dovecot-fts-flatcurve/README.md

 		     (integer, maximum 200; DEFAULT: 30)
  - `min_term_size` - The minimum number of characters in a term to index.
 		     (integer; DEFAULT: 2)
+ - `optimize_limit` - Once the database reaches this number of shards, automatically optimize the DB at shutdown. (integer, set to 0 to disable; DEFAULT: 10)
  - `rotate_size` - When the mail ("current") database reaches this number of messages, it is rotated to a read-only database and replaced by a new write DB.
 Most people should not